ayushanand18/CSS501_Group1_Client/notes/INSTRUCTIONS.md

 > These include instructions to setup the client or the server code using RPCLib

 ## Installation
 > If you need to install the RPCLib library from the source fresh.
-You must skip to last 3 steps if you are directly cloning this repository.
+You must skip if you are not building from source.
+If you are cloning this repo, simply skip over to Next Steps.
 On Linux:
 + `git clone https://github.com/rpclib/rpclib`
 + `cd rpclib/`